stared/stared.github.io/content/blog/2024/05/science-games-explorable-explanations/index.md

 Although the interactive environment of Jupyter Notebooks is a standard way of providing introductions to quantum software frameworks,[^110]<sup>,</sup>[^111] there is only a handful of other quantum explorable explanations, e.g., a spaced-repetition-based introduction to quantum computing,[^112] an introduction to quantum Fourier transform,[^113] and an exploration of single-qubit gates.[^114]

-John Preskill wrote that “perhaps kids who grow up playing quantum games will acquire a visceral understanding of quantum phenomena that our generation lacks”,[^vl30] and studies confirm that this type of open-ended experience promotes exploration.[^vl31]
+John Preskill wrote that "perhaps kids who grow up playing quantum games will acquire a visceral understanding of quantum phenomena that our generation lacks",[^vl30] and studies confirm that this type of open-ended experience promotes exploration.[^vl31]

 It shouldn't be surprising as children learn Newtonian physics by interacting with their environment[^vl32]<sup>,</sup>[^vl33] rather than starting with differential calculus.

 We designed Virtual Lab by Quantum Flytrap[^virtuallabsite] to be a highly composable environment (such as LEGO bricks or Minecraft) yet powerful enough to simulate major wave optics and quantum information phenomena.
-“Leave computing to computers” served as our motto.
+"Leave computing to computers" served as our motto.

 ## Notes